Tomas-J-Gonzalez/tg/content/portfolio/_index.md

 ---
 title: "Portfolio"
-description: "A collection of my design and development work."
+description: "A collection of my design work."
 ---